LubosOSI/PI-Security-DSC/README.md

 ## About

 This module contains DSC resources for the configuration of PI System security.
+Head over to the [Wiki](https://github.com/osisoft/PI-Security-DSC/wiki) for tutorials and more information on the project.

-Get the latest release version of the PI Security DSC from [Releases](https://github.com/osisoft/PI-Security-DSC/releases).
+The latest release version of the PI Security DSC from [Releases](https://github.com/osisoft/PI-Security-Audit-Tools/releases).

-Check out the [Wiki](https://github.com/osisoft/PI-Security-DSC/wiki) for tutorials and more information on the project.
+If you are looking for the PI Security audit checks, please see the [PI Security Audit Tools](https://github.com/osisoft/PI-Security-Audit-Tools) repository.

 ## Discussion